Generating PDF Files in C# (2026 Guide)

 IronPDF utilizes a .NET Chromium engine to convert HTML pages to PDF documents.
-With HTML to PDF there is no reason to utilizes complex APIs to position or plan PDFs.
-IronPDF upholds standard web documents: HTML, ASPX, JS, CSS, and images.
+With HTML to PDF, there's no need to use complex APIs to position or design PDFs.
+IronPDF supports standard web documents: HTML, ASPX, JS, CSS, and images.

-It additionally empowers you to make a .NET PDF library utilizing HTML5, CSS, JavaScript, and images.
-You can easily edit, stamp, and add headers and footers to a PDF.
-Furthermore, it makes it extremely simple to read PDF content efficiently with IronPDF text and extract the pictures.
+It enables you to create PDF documents using HTML5, CSS3, JavaScript, and images.
+You can easily edit, stamp, and add headers and footers to PDFs.
+Furthermore, it makes it simple to read PDF content efficiently with IronPDF and extract images.

 IronPDF helps us to generate PDF files from the following:

-IronPDF assists you with creating PDF documents from HTML 4 and 5, CSS, and JavaScript and creates PDF files from URLs.
-It likewise assists with loading URLs with custom network login accreditations, User-Agents, Proxies, Cookies, HTTP headers, and form variables permitting login behind HTML login forms.
-You can without much of a stretch, extract images and texts from PDF and stamp new HTML content onto any current PDF page additionally permitting you to add logical or HTML headers and footers.
-It can easily load and extract existing PDF files and merge and split content in PDF documents.
-It has a custom 'base URL' to permit accessible asset files across the web and acknowledge HTML encoded in any significant document encoding (Default to UTF-8).
-You can simply save and load from document, binary data, or MemoryStreams
+IronPDF helps you create PDF documents from HTML 4 and 5, CSS, and JavaScript, and generates PDFs from URLs.
+It also loads URLs with custom network login credentials, User-Agents, Proxies, Cookies, HTTP headers, and form variables allowing login behind HTML login forms.
+You can easily extract images and text from PDFs, stamp new HTML content onto existing PDF pages, and add logical or HTML headers and footers.
+It can load and extract existing PDF files, merge and split content in PDF documents.
+It has a custom 'base URL' to permit accessible resource files across the web and accepts HTML encoded in any major document encoding (defaults to UTF-8).
+You can save and load from files, binary data, or MemoryStreams, transform PDF documents into a PrintDocument object to print without Adobe (with minimal code), and export detailed log documents regarding API success and debug errors.

-It supports .NET languages like C#, VB.NET AND F#.
-It is viable on .NET Platforms like .NET 6, 5, Core 2x and 3x, Standard 2 and Framework 4x.
-It works on applications like Console, Web and Desktop, and is supported by Microsoft Windows, Linux, macOS, Docker and Azure Operating System.
-IronPDF IDEs incorporate Microsoft Visual Studio, JetBrains ReSharper, and Rider.
+IronPDF supports .NET languages like C#, VB.NET, and F#.
+It is compatible with .NET 10, .NET 9, .NET 8, .NET 6, .NET 5, .NET Core 2x and 3x, .NET Standard 2, and .NET Framework 4x.
+It works on Console, Web, and Desktop applications, and is supported by Microsoft Windows, Linux, macOS, Docker, and Azure.
+IronPDF works with Microsoft Visual Studio 2022/2026, JetBrains ReSharper, and Rider.
+The library is fully compatible with C# 14 (released November 2025).

-Firstly, we need to create a new Visual Studio Project.
-I will use the Console Application template for this demonstration.
-You can use any according to your requirements and choice.
+First, create a new Visual Studio Project.
+This tutorial uses the Console Application template, but you can use any template according to your requirements.

-You may also use your existing project in which you want to add a PDF file-generating tool.
+You may also use your existing project in which you want to add PDF generation capabilities.

-Open Microsoft Visual Studio 2019, or any other version.
-The latest version is recommended.
+Open Microsoft Visual Studio (2022 or 2026 recommended).
 Click on "Create New Project".
-Select the C# Console Application for the application template.
-Click the "Next" button.
+Select the C# Console Application template.
+Click "Next".

-Before we begin, we need to install the IronPDF Library.
-You can install it by using one of the following three methods:
+Before we begin, install the IronPDF Library using one of the following methods:

 Install-Package IronPdf

-You can also install the Barcode Library by using the NuGet Packages Solution.
-Simply follow these steps:
+You can also install IronPDF using the NuGet Package Manager by following these steps:

-This will open NuGet Package Manager for you.
-Click on "Browse" and search IronPDF as shown below.
+This will open the NuGet Package Manager.
+Click "Browse" and search for IronPDF as shown below.

-Click on IronPDF and then click the "Installed" button.
+Click on IronPDF and then click "Install".
 This will install IronPDF in your project.
-Now you are free to use any of its functions in your project.
+You are now ready to use its features.

 Alternatively, you can download the IronPDF ZIP package for integration.